streamlit/docs/content/kb/tutorials/databases/public-gsheet.md

 This tutorial assumes a local Streamlit app, however you can also connect to Google Sheets from apps hosted in Community Cloud.
 The main additional steps are:

-- [Include information about dependencies](/streamlit-community-cloud/deploy-your-app/app-dependencies) using a `requirements.txt` file with `streamlit_gsheets` and any other dependencies.
-Remember that `streamlit_gsheets` is not currently published to PyPi and should be included in a `requirements.txt` file as: `git+https://github.com/streamlit/gsheets-connection`
+- [Include information about dependencies](/streamlit-community-cloud/deploy-your-app/app-dependencies) using a `requirements.txt` file with `st-gsheets-connection` and any other dependencies.
 - [Add your secrets](/streamlit-community-cloud/deploy-your-app/secrets-management#deploy-an-app-and-set-up-secrets) to your Community Cloud app.